foorcun/React-Native-Tutorial-with-Mosh/Readme.createproject.md

 npx expo start
 ```

-Then open in chrome, localhost:19002
+Then open in chrome, localhost:19000 (it can be different, look for terminal)

+## To open developer menu
+Press on, while using emulator
+Ctrl+d

-## open it in VS Code
+## open it in VS Code to develop

 ```.sh
 code .